vxuandai0212/my-vue-admin/README.md

 - Used latest technologies but still can integrate basic technologies

 # What is included
-- Build tool: vite
+## Build tool: vite
-- Technologies:
+## Technologies:
+### Core
-+ vue3
+- vue3
-+ typescript (support developer with typesafe and hint when coding)
+- typescript (support developer with typesafe and hint when coding)
-+ vue-router
+- vue-router
-+ pinia
+- pinia
-+ plugin:
+### Plugin:
-* compress (reduce package size for quick deployment)
+- compress (reduce package size for quick deployment)
-* unplug (support developer to use component without import)
+- unplug (support developer to use component without import)
-* mock (support team to quick demo when backend is not ready yet)
+- mock (support team to quick demo when backend is not ready yet)
-* visualizer (visual package size, see what can be further size-optimized)
+- visualizer (visual package size, see what can be further size-optimized)
+### UI
-+ unocss (inline css style like tailwind)
+- unocss (inline css style like tailwind)
-+ naiveUI (component library for vuejs)
+- naiveUI (component library for vuejs)
-- Features:
+## Features:
-+ Fully customize font
+- Fully customize font
-+ Can use local icon, remote icon
+- Can use local icon, remote icon
-+ Except datepicker, pagination, dropdown all is self-implemented.
+- Except datepicker, pagination, dropdown all is self-implemented.
-+ Component with empty state, loading state, full content state
+- Component with empty state, loading state, full content state
-+ Multi language (text, number format, datetime format, currency format)
+- Multi language (text, number format, datetime format, currency format)
-+ Dynamic route (auth route, view permission)
+- Dynamic route (auth route, view permission)
-+ JWT verify
+- JWT verify
-+ Transition + animation
+- Transition + animation
-+ Third party library integration sample code
+- Third party library integration sample code